 The SAR and ISIR will contain the NSLDS financial aid history only if the student's identifying information matches the database and there is relevant information for the student in the database.
 If the student has no defaults or overpayments or has made satisfactory repayment arrangements on a defaulted loan, the NSLDS match flag will be 1 and no C code will appear on the output document.
 A match flag of 2, 3, or 4 indicates that the student has defaulted loans or owes an overpayment or both.
-You will need to document that the problem has been resolved before disbursing aid, as already noted.

-Note that for "real-time" processing-if a student uses Corrections on the Web or an FAA uses FAA Access to CPS Online-the CPS does not match against the NSLDS database (except when a school is added, see the margin note), but the output document will show NSLDS data from the last transaction that did match against NSLDS.
+You will need to document that the problem has been resolved before disbursing aid.
+Note that for "real-time" processing-if a student uses Corrections on the Web or an aid administrator uses FAA Access to CPS Online-the CPS does not match against the NSLDS database (except when a school is added; see the sidebar), but the output document will show NSLDS data from the last transaction that did match against NSLDS.
+The ISIR might not, therefore, reflect the most current information.